mparasch/wine-search-engine/README.md

 - Filter wines based on minimum ratings and maximum price.
 - Generate a CSV report with the scraped data.
 - Simple and interactive GUI.
+Follow these steps to set up and run the application:

 ## Setup and Installation